TTropschuh/ElectronicsWithPhil/1-Assignment.md

 ## Circuits in general

 What is a circuit?
-BAsically it is a path that return to the beginning.
+Basically it is a path that return to the beginning.
 If this is not the case, I'm gonna have a problem.
 Cool term I found: "Knife Switches".
 Opening and closing a circuit with a cooper plate pushing into the socket.

 ![knife switch](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fimg1.etsystatic.com%2F000%2F0%2F5243317%2Fil_fullxfull.286022649.jpg&f=1&nofb=1)